-Our current OPEN show is titled: Venus Transits, Planet Transits - The Measure of a Solar System.
-Learn how transits of Venus shaped our understanding of the Solar System, and how planet transits are helping us understand planetary systems around other stars.
-The planet Venus will be involved in a "once in a lifetime" event when it transits the Sun on June 5th (EDT).
-Planet transits are also how the Kepler mission is searching for Earth-like worlds around other Sun-like stars.
+Our current OPEN show is titled: There's No Place Like Home?.
+This program explores the possibilities of other Earth-like worlds.
+The show begins with the "Evening Star", the planet Venus.
+The planet once called "Earth's twin", will be involved in a "once in a lifetime" event when it transits the Sun on June 5th (EDT).
+Planet transits are how the Kepler mission is searching for Earth-like worlds around other Sun-like stars.
 We present the latest results from this important NASA program.
-A seasonal star talk will acquaint the visitor with the late Spring and Summer skies.
-The show concludes with a presentation about the current NASA mission to the Red Planet (The Curiosity Rover) destined for touch down in August.
+A seasonal star talk will acquaint the visitor with the Winter (and later in the semester, the Spring) skies.
+The show concludes with a presentation about the upcoming Opposition of Mars, perhaps the most Earth-like planet in our solar system.
+Images and video about the current NASA mission to the Red Planet (The Curiosity Rover) will be presented to conclude the show.
 As the semester progresses, the show will include those constellations, planets and astronomical events that are visible at that time.
 Occasionally, special presentations about current astronomical or space events may replace the current show.
-Our school or group shows also feature seasonal constellations and begin with a short presentation entitled "A Trip to the Moon" and a musical introduction called "The Rabbit in the Moon".
+Our school show also features seasonal constellations and begins with a short presentation entitled "A Trip to the Moon" and a musical introduction called "The Rabbit in the Moon".
 Call the planetarium information line at 706-864-1471 for any special updates about the shows.
 Please don't leave a message on the Planetarium line as it is intended only for special messages about upcoming shows or cancellations.

 Weather permitting, we invite visitors out to the North Georgia Astronomical Observatory (NGAO) for viewing through the 16" Boller & Chiven research grade telescope.
 Click here for local maps to the Observatory and Planetarium.
 Directions will also be provided at the end of the Planetarium show.
 Call the observatory information line at 706-864-8642 for daily opening status.
 (Message is updated daily about 8 pm EDT.)
 Please don't leave a message on the Observatory line as it is intended only for opening status info.

-School and other group shows may be reserved this semester primarily on Thursdays after 12:30 pm.
+School and other group shows may be reserved this semester primarily on Thursdays between 10 am and 2 pm.
 We now have a flat fee of $85 per 1-hr show for groups.
-For more information about payment and reserving planetarium shows for school or other groups, e-mail Dr. Jones at email@example.com.
+For more information about payment and reserving planetarium shows for school or other groups, e-mail Dr. Jones at firstname.lastname@example.org.

 College & State University